uikit/uikit-site/docs/pages/drop.md

 <p class="uk-text-lead">Position any element in relation to another element.</p>

+The Drop component is aim-aware.
+This means the drop stays opened as long as the mouse pointer moves to the drop.
+An additional delay ensures that the drop stays open even if the mouse pointer is moved shortly in another direction.
+A drop is closed immediately when another drop is opened.

 ## Usage

 Any content, like a button, can toggle the drop component.
 Just add the `uk-drop` attribute to a block element following the toggle.